samuel-dynes/SentenceValidator/README.md

 **isValidSentence():** The primary method of the SentenceValidator class is isValidSentence(String inputToBeValidated).
 It takes an input sentence as a string and returns a boolean value indicating whether the sentence is valid according to the specified rules.
 It iterates through the list of validation rules and returns true if all rules pass, indicating a valid sentence.
 If any rule fails, the method returns false.

 ## Validation Rules
 The SentenceValidator relies on a set of validation rules to determine sentence validity.
 Each rule focuses on a specific aspect of a sentence, ensuring it meets certain criteria.
-Here are the rules used in the SentenceValidator:
+Here are the current rules that may be used in the SentenceValidator:

 ### 1. NotNullOrEmptyRule
    **Rule Objective:** This rule checks if the input sentence is not null and not empty.